chfrank-cgn/chfrank-cgn.github.io/openstack.md

 ## Custom Cluster

-Alternatively, the cluster can be built from individually created instances and a startup script:
+Alternatively, the cluster can be built from individually created instances and the help of a startup script, to install and enable docker:

 ```
 #!/bin/sh